kyndryl-open-source/latencyninja/README.md

 ## Prerequisites

 1. Latency Ninja requires the following packages installed on the system, however it will also attempt to dnf install/apt install missing packages:
-      - kmod, iproute, kernel-modules-extra, iproute-tc, iputils, bc, curl, git.
+      - kmod, iproute, kernel-modules-extra, iproute-tc, iputils, curl, git, jq.
 2. `root` or `sudo` privileges are required.

 ## Compatibility